kyiokelly/DSA---Gift-Ticket-Swap-System/README.md

 - contact Kyung with any questions you may have at kyungyiokelly@divinesparkallies.net
 - Checkout the white paper to learn the requirements of the DSA GTSS at https://divinesparkallies.net

-Who maintains & contribute to your project
+Who maintains & contribute to the project

 - All who are willing and able to contribute to and maintain the DSA - GTSS by documenting all changes made to the system so that others can understand.